alexdd/XMLDifferExperiment/README.md

     bla bla <del>some deleted text</del> bla bla

 FIFTH STEP: a simple XML to HTML transformation will visualize all changes: red colored and crossed through text for deleted elements and green colored text for added elements.so far.
 But when detecting atomic text changes we will need to use Python’s difflib

+is licensed under the GNU Lesser General Public License, see file license.txt.
+Chinese group labels were extrachted from the Unicode Website, see UNICODE, INC. LICENSE AGREEMENT - DATA FILES AND SOFTWAREib

+XMLDifferExperiment is licensed under the GNU Lesser General Public License, see file license.txt.